Fever is described as a symptom of many diseases in Modern medicines.

 - Angamarda – malaise, body ache with heaviness

-- Hridya Vyatha – pain in cardiac region
+- Hridya Vyatha – pain in the cardiac region

 - Santapa – raised temperature